 In cases of excessive absences which affect a student’s ability to effectively master the course material or meet the university’s stated credit hour requirement standards, instructors may take appropriate action, including but not limited to adjusting a student’s grade for the course or dropping the student from the course according to the published Academic Calendar deadlines.

 Students with special attendance requests, such as major religious holiday observances, or unforeseen life emergencies, such as serious illness or accidents, are usually allowed to make up class assignments or tests.
 Students are expected, when possible, to inform the instructor in advance of an absence and to make arrangements for missed work.

 Students may transfer a limited number of units from other institutions toward their degree programs at Claremont Graduate University.
 Procedures and the Transfer Credit Request Form are available from the registrar’s form index webpage.
 University requirements are provided in this section; however, students are urged to consult with their academic programs, which may impose additional requirements and evaluation assessments.

 General Requirements: In order to be considered for acceptance as transfer credit to CGU, coursework must meet all of the following conditions.

 - All transfer credit requests must be accompanied by an official transcript from the institution where the coursework was completed and units earned.

-- Coursework must have been completed at the graduate level (unless a student is enrolled in an Accelerated Bachelor’s to Master’s Degree Program ).
+- Coursework must have been completed at the graduate level (unless a student is enrolled in an approved Accelerated Bachelor’s to Master’s Degree Program ).

 - Coursework must have been completed at a regionally accredited institution.